yearn/monitoring-scripts-py/README.md

 Usual maintains an insurance fund mechanism as part of its protocol treasury rather than utilizing a separate vault structure.
 The fund serves as a protective buffer against extreme market events and temporary collateral value fluctuations.
 The Protocol aims to maintain a minimum 30 basis points (bps) protective buffer at all times to ensure collateral security.

 Running daily script to check the collateral factor value.

+### USD0 Price Peg

+Running hourly script to check the peg of USD0.
+It uses Curve pool USD0/USDC to check the peg.